 Class is in Session

 Making financial decisions is intimidating.
 There is so much information out there, and not all of it is intended to help people make the best decisions for themselves.
-My goal is to guide and teach you about your finances.
+My goal is to act as your personal financial guide and guru.
 I have made many mistakes and worked through them, so I know the path that I teach because I have walked it myself.
 There is no judgment or negativity here - if you want to improve, I want to help.
 I want to empower you through sharing knowledge and conversation to make the best financial decisions for yourself.